Presidential Pardons[Please note that Koehler Law does not work on pardons.]

 Once this waiting period has elapsed, the person needs to submit a petition to the Office of the Pardon Attorney at the U.S. Department of Justice.
 The petition itself is only about 20 pages long.
 In addition to contact and other background information, the petitioner is required to lay out the reasons for the request and provide information on the specific conviction in question, any prior or subsequent convictions, employment history, any mental health or substance abuse issues, military record, and charitable and community activities.
 The petitioner is also required to present affidavits from three people attesting to the petitioner’s good character.

 While the process itself appears fairly simple, a person who decides to submit a petition should manage his or her expectations on success.
-Civil servants at the Justice Department manage the review process, but it is the President who makes the ultimate decision, and Presidents have varied greatly in their inclination to grant a request.
+Civil servants at the Justice Department manage the review process, but it is the President who makes the ultimate decision, and Presidents have varied greatly in their inclination to grant a requests.